networknt/light-4j/docs/content/tutorials/microservices.md

 in tools section to describe how to use it.

-By following the [instructions](https://networknt.github.io/light-java/tools/swagger-editor/) on how to use the editor, let's create four APIs in swagger repo.
+By following the [instructions](https://networknt.github.io/light-java/tools/swagger-editor/) on how to use the editor, let's create four API specifications in swagger repo.

-API A will call API B and API C to fulfill its request and API B will call API D to fulfill its request.
+API A will call API B and API C to fulfill its request.
+API B will call API D to fulfill its request.

 ```